godotengine/godot-docs/contributing/development/core_and_modules/custom_platform_ports.rst

 At the very least, a platform port must have methods from the :ref:`class_OS` singleton implemented to be buildable and usable for headless operation.
-A ``logo.png`` (32×32) image must also be present within the platform folder.
+A ``logo.svg`` (32×32) vector image must also be present within the platform folder.
 This logo is displayed in the Export dialog for each export preset targeting the platform in question.

 See `this implementation <https://github.com/godotengine/godot/blob/master/platform/linuxbsd/os_linuxbsd.cpp>`__ for the Linux/\*BSD platform as an example.
 See also the